byu-oit/terraform-aws-alert-lambda/README.md

 |      |      |             |

 ## Future Modifications...
-If you need to modify the standard SNS Topic for something special..
+If you need to modify the standard SNS Topic for something special.
 See [Terraform aws_sns_topic](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sns_topic)

 There are several configurable Alarm Metric Alarm inputs that you can work with.